-- 4. Amazon is recognized as one of the leaders of the worldwide e-commerce and digital retail market and the company's net sales were \$169.9 billion in the fourth quarter of 2023.3 Sales to the U.S. make up a significant percentage of the business done on Amazon.4 As of September 27, 2023, Amazon had a market capital of \$1.84 trillion, making it the fourth most valuable company in the U.S.5 - 5.
-Many of the third-party merchants that have User Accounts with and operate Merchant Storefronts on Amazon, like Defendants, are located in China, who recently accounted for nearly half of all businesses on Amazon.6 - 6.
-In Q4 of 2023, third party merchants, like Defendants, generated \$43.56 billion, accounting for 61% of Amazon's sales.7 - 7.
-Amazon aggressively uses the Internet and television, to market itself and the products offered for sale and/or sold by its third-party merchant users to potential consumers, particularly in the U.S. In 2023 alone, Amazon spent \$44.4 billion on marketing, up from \$42.3 billion the previous year.8 - 8.
-As reflected in the federal lawsuits filed against third-party merchants offering for sale and
+- 4. Specifically, Amazon is recognized as one of the leaders of the worldwide e-commerce and digital retail market and the company's net sales were \$155.7 billion in the first quarter of 2025.4 Sales to the U.S. make up a significant percentage of the business done on Amazon.
+5 As of July 2, 2025, Amazon had a market capital of \$2.35 trillion, making it the fourth most valuable company in the U.S.6 - 5.
+Many of the third-party merchants that have User Accounts with and operate Merchant Storefronts on Amazon, like Defendants, are located in China, who recently accounted for nearly half of all businesses on Amazon.7 - 6.
+In Q1 of 2025, third party merchants generated \$36.5 billion, growing approximately 6% on a year-over-year basis.8 - 7.
+Amazon aggressively uses the Internet and television, to market itself and the products offered for sale and/or sold by its third-party merchant users to potential consumers, particularly in the U.S. In 2023 alone, Amazon spent \$44.4 billion on marketing, up from \$42.3 billion the previous year.9